theolujay/paystack-api-wrapper/docs/USAGE.md

-# Paystack Python Client: Full Usage Guide
+# Paystack API Wrapper: Full Usage Guide

 This guide provides a detailed walkthrough of the `paystack-api-wrapper` library, covering initialization, making API calls, handling responses, robust error management, and other advanced topics.